roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "How many times do you think you'd come riding on this?"
 Pound taunted, waving his still hard cock at them.
 "Thanks for letting me be part of the show today.
 Valarie, remember, I'll be watching you."

  The monitor went blank and everyone slowly started getting dressed, exhausted by the morning's events and dazed by what they had just seen.
-Report_Story #1